dibwe/dibwe/README.md

 ## 📂 Projets en cours

-🚧 Déploiement d’une plateforme SaaS cloud-native avec CI/CD automatisé
-🚀 Intégration d’un moteur IA dans un backend Django (via API REST)
-☁️ Infrastructure cloud hybride gérée avec Terraform + Ansible
+🚀 Deployment of a cloud-native SaaS platform with automated CI/CD 🧠 Integration of an AI engine into a Django backend (via REST API) ☁️ Hybrid cloud infrastructure managed with Terraform + Ansible

 ---